The Yamaha MT-15 has been launched in India for Rs 1.36 lakh (ex-showroom).

 The new Yamaha MT-15 shares a lot of its parts with the YZF-R15 V3.0 albeit in a naked-bike avatar.
 Furthermore, there are a few changes specifically optimized for the MT-15.

-The bike was showcased in Thailand recently and looks very similar in styling to its bigger-displacement sibling, the MT-09, with the alien-like front headlamp design, chiseled tank, and rear bodywork.
-The instrument cluster is the same as the faired R15, an all-digital unit.
+The Yamaha MT-15 looks very similar in styling to its bigger-displacement sibling, the MT-09, with the alien-like front headlamp design, chiseled tank, and rear bodywork.
+The instrument cluster is the same as the faired YZF-R15, an all-digital unit.
 That said, it is an aggressive looking machine.